Yelp/mrjob/docs/guides/configs-all-runners.rst

     name of the archive file (e.g. ``foo.tar.gz`` is unpacked to the directory ``foo.tar.gz/``, and ``foo.tar.gz#stuff`` is unpacked to the directory ``stuff/``).

-    .. versionchanged:: 0.5.7

-       This works with Spark on YARN as well.

     .. versionchanged:: 0.6.7